SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 One thing which confuses weak minded economists, I suspect, is that they look at empirical data (I suppose) and see cycles and periods of stability with no hyperinflation.
-There is then a natural childish tendency I can sympathize${}^\ast$ with in swishing to model the economic system in equilibrium terms, because after all, things seem to swirl around some sort of stable relative price vector, after accounting for nominal price adjustments (just looking at relative prices).
+There is then a natural childish tendency I can sympathize${}^\ast$ with in wishing to model the economic system in equilibrium terms, because after all, things seem to swirl around some sort of stable relative price vector, after accounting for nominal price adjustments (just looking at relative prices).